 Unfortunately many if not most people these days don’t even know how to use this muscles if they have no athletic background.
 Sitting too much and not knowing the proper movement patterns will cause the posterior chain muscles to weaken.
 A weak posterior chain can lead to a bad posture and to back and knee problems, which Romanian deadlifts can actually fix!

 The exercises for the chest include the bench press, push-ups and different kinds of pressing machines in the gyms.
 In all honesty pressing strength is not that important for health and functionality in seniors so it doesn’t matter that much which you perform.
-We recommend you do the bench press because it will activate most of the upper body musculature.
-It requires some practice, so start light and don’t progress in weight until you feel comfortable with the barbell.
-You can find instructions for performing the exercise here.

 For the shoulders you should do lateral raises like shown in this shoulder exercise tutorial.